Sprint (track cycling): Rules

-As defined by Union Cycliste Internationale (UCI) rules, the first round of competition used to qualify for the sprint competition is the flying 200 m time trial.
-In this round each rider completes two to three warm up laps and then completes the final 200 m, which is usually just under a lap.
+As defined by Union Cycliste Internationale (UCI) rules, riders must complete the flying 200 m time trial to qualify for the sprint competition.
+In this round, each rider completes two to three warm up laps and then completes the final 200 m, which is usually just under a lap.
 The number of riders that qualify for the sprint rounds depends on the competition; in World Cup competitions, 16 riders will advance and in a world championship, 24 riders will advance.
 The top riders are seeded in the following rounds, meaning the fastest qualifier will face the slowest qualifier and so on.
 Knock-out rounds then proceed, initially on a one race basis and then on a best-of three-race format from the quarter-final stage.
 Riders defeated in the earlier rounds may get a chance to continue in the competition through the repechage races.

-Great Britain and Germany currently hold two of the major titles in this event.
-Jason Kenny is Olympic men's sprint champion, and Kristina Vogel the Olympic women's sprint champion.
+The Netherlands and New Zealand currently hold two of the major titles in this event.
+Harrie Lavreysen is Olympic men's sprint champion, and Ellesse Andrews is the Olympic women's sprint champion.